 Please always bring the assigned readings to class as well as this syllabus.

-- 2 x a two page essay on topics selected by the instructor.
+- 1 two page essay on topics selected by the instructor.
 The topics will be announced later.

 - A 15 minute quiz will be held in class.

 The final research paper is on a topic selected by the student together with the instructor.
 The purpose of this paper is to allow the student to work in-depth on a specific topic of special interest.

 For due dates and times, please see the calendar.

 It is important that you read the document: Nordic Myth summer research paper (to be found under Files) as it gives essential information on the expectations and grading criteria for the paper.

 All-day field study trip to the Ladby viking ship burial and the Viking fortress in Trelleborg.
 Duration: approx. between 9 am and 5.30 pm, subject to change.